Canada vs Australia: Best Country to Study Abroad in 2025?

 (Source: studyabroad.shiksha.com)

-Student Visa for Canada vs Australia
+Student Visa for Canada and Australia

 International students who qualify for admission to Canadian and Australian universities have to apply for a student visa in order to study at these universities.
-The student visa requirements vary for each country, the following details have been elaborated on country-wise for reference:
+The student visa requirements vary for each country.
+The following details have been elaborated on country-wise for reference:

 Canada Study Visa